Policy Section 2

 - Complete a stock or bond power and obtain a signature guarantee as in (B.) above.

-Because it is frequently more advantageous for donors to make a gift of stock rather than a gift of cash, the Foundation welcomes such gifts.
+Because it is frequently more advantageous for donors to make a gift of stock rather than a gift of cash, Murray State University Foundation, Inc. (Foundation) welcomes such gifts.
 In order to ensure that these gifts are correctly valued for record-keeping and acknowledgment purposes, the following policy is established:

-The donor can transfer gifts of stock to the MSU Foundation in one of three ways:
+The donor can transfer gifts of stock to the Foundation in one of three ways:

 Company Name: J.J.B.
 Hilliard, W.L.
 Lyons, Inc.